Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Create a site were you can see, send and like posts from an shared APi.
+Create a site were you can read, send and like posts.
+Update!
+I have now replaced the API with one created by me and the data is stored in a mongoDB.

 ## The problem